 - Mental anguish – associated with the original infection

-- Long-term effects on life quality – as a direct result of the initial infection
+- Long-term effects on life quality (loss of amenity) – as a direct result of the initial infection

 - Special damages: